-Emergency Closings or Inclement Weather
+D.12 Emergency Closings or Inclement Weather

-Classes and special events at the University of Southern Indiana are rarely cancelled or delayed, and seldom are University offices closed.
-When conditions warrant, USI may delay classes and/or opening the University, cancel classes (but University offices remain open) or close the University.
+In-person classes, including clinical and field experiences, and special events at the University of Southern Indiana are rarely cancelled or delayed, and seldom are University offices closed.
+When conditions warrant, USI may delay inperson classes and/or opening the University, cancel in-person classes (but University offices remain open) or close the University.
+In the event of a campus closure, all online and hybrid classes (.NO1, .NC1, .ND1, .NR1, .NS1, TO1, .AO1, .AS1) will be held asynchronously, unless announced otherwise.
+Library, IT, and other in-person support services will not be available when campus is closed.

-When the main campus is closed, all events (including those sponsored by off-campus organizations) are cancelled.
+When the main campus is closed, all on-campus events (including those sponsored by off-campus organizations) are cancelled.
 Announcements about individual department or program activities will not be made.

-A. Announcement of Delays, Cancellations or Closings
+A. Announcement of Delays, Cancellations or Campus Closings

-Information on class delays, cancellations or University closings is announced and conveyed in several ways.
+Information on in-person class delays, cancellations or University closings is announced and conveyed in several ways.
 USI employees and students are encouraged to be familiar with the following ways to receive information.